 Dr. Finis Engleman was an educator of international stature and a Founding Father of NESA.
 In recognition of the late Dr. Engleman’s unparalleled service to international education, the NESA Board of Directors bestows its Finis Engleman Award on an educator whose “outstanding dedication and service to schools in the NESA region reflect the meritorious contributions of a man whose memory will always be special in the annals of NESA.”
 It is the highest honor the organization can give.

 This award, named for an outstanding educator and a founding father of NESA, is presented to an individual who has made a significant, long-term contribution to international education.
-And who better to receive this year's Finis Engleman Award?
-For decades Carolyn Brunner has worked tirelessly and

 Click here for a list of all winners since 1981.